 Most Training Courses will give you a graduation certificate, but consider if the course will provide you with the ability and confidence to teach yoga.

 Another thing to be aware of is insurance to teach.
 You may have a graduation certificate, but this does not mean you can go on to get insurance.
-Reputable insurance companies will not accept online training courses and require a minimum amount of contact hours before they will offer coverage.
+The insurance company we use - Balens Ltd. - will not accept online training courses and require a minimum amount of contact hours before they will offer coverage.

 All of the Yoga Alliance Professionals accredited training courses have met our requirements.
 These courses will give you the knowledge you need to become a teacher, and they are all face-to-face learning!

 No matter where you are in the world, you do not need any official yoga qualifications or certifications to teach yoga.
 Essentially, there is no legal requirement that you attend a Teacher Training Course to become a yoga teacher!